 - a.
-No current suicidal ideation, but the child has experienced suicidal ideation in the past (with no previous intent, plans, or attempts).
+No current suicidal ideation, but the adolescent has experienced suicidal ideation, plans, or intent in the past.
 Demonstrates future-oriented thinking and has strong protective factors. - b.
 Occasional non-suicidal self-injurious acts in the recent past and not requiring any medical treatment. - c.
 May have engaged in past behaviours that posed a risk to self or others, but no current or recent instances. - d.
 Currently at low risk of harm from abuse, exploitation, or neglect by others.